live-alchemy/portfolio/src/pages/2021-09-01-marble-elk-traverse/index.md

 ![Lakeside](./wheaton.jpg)

 The camping at bear lake was again exceptional, and afforded us the chance to take a dip, though we woke to rain!
-After laying in bed for an hour listening to the drops fall, we seized our chance at a break to hastily break camp, make Rasa and head out.
+After laying in bed for an hour listening to the drops fall, we seized a chance to hastily break camp, make Rasa and head out.
 The trail was ambiguous, however, and we soon found ourselves on a wet bushwhack along the lake that eventually had us make for a dried up creek bed to ascend up to a pool that had a very clear boot trail on its south shore that brought us right to the edge of the large lake due south of our objective, Elk Pass.
 It was at this point that we saw a black bear with her two cubs in the not so distant distance!
-They were so cute and sweet moving along the screen slopes munching on berries.
+They were so cute and sweet moving along the scree slopes munching on berries.
 We observed them for a time, announced our presence loudly and chose a route up the scree that would give them a wide berth.

 While I think that side of things was a good call, I cannot speak to the fact that in my hurry to keep moving, I did not open my compass and so failed to realize that our chosen ascent was in fact taking us East instead of North!!
-While it looked like the easiest way through the various peaks that lay before us, our route actually took us to the wrong col entirely and my spidey senses were tingling as soon as we gained the summit and looked down to one large body of water, when I expected two smalls pools connected by the the Elk River.
-I braved turning on my phone to consult the GPS and sure enough, we had come up the wrong way.
+While it looked like the easiest way through the various peaks that lay before us, our route actually took us to the wrong col entirely and my spidey senses were tingling as soon as we gained the summit and looked down to one large body of water, when I expected two smalls pools connected by Elk River.
+I braved turning on my phone to consult the GPS and sure enough, we had come up the wrong way, and now the phone was dead.

 A hasty lunch in the rain later, we opted to go up rather than down and began picking out our route over the mountain that lay between us and elk pass.
-Visibility was negligible, so we relied odd my compass to navigate and our eyes to choose the path of least resistance before us.
+Visibility was negligible, so we relied on my compass to navigate and our eyes to choose the path of least resistance before us.
 For all that, we definitely climbed some wet moss covered granite and scrambled up some heather gullies before summiting and then descending down to what was most definitely Elk Pass this time, as evidenced by cairns and the presence of the aforementioned small bodies of water.
 Phew!
 Had we simply proceeded, we would literally have ended up Spirit knows where following some unnamed river East for who knows how long before realizing we were profoundly lost!

-Instead, we picked up a cairn trail that lead us along the head waters of the Elk River and while exhaustion was starting to settle in, we managed to keep ourselves together for the many long hours of wet hiking that were to follow.
+Instead, we picked up a cairn trail that lead us along the head waters of the Elk River and, while exhaustion was starting to settle in, we managed to keep ourselves together for the many long hours of wet hiking that were to follow.
 We breezed, soddenly, through one old growth ringed camp site (Hemlock camp on some maps) in favour of pressing for the Elk River Gravel Bar camp site that would put us definitively back on the map with just an easy hike out to our vehicle the following day.
 We arrived around 7pm to a gentle reintroduction of humans, the first seen since day one of our trip!

 ## Day 7: Ramen bound